Zhoucheng133/netPlayer-Next/documents/en.md

 ### Desktop lyric kit

 > [!NOTE]
 > Desktop lyric kit's code [is here](https://github.com/Zhoucheng133/netPlayer-mini-kit).
-You can download netPlayer without this feature on Relase page.
-You can enable it on `Settings - Enable lyric kit`.
-You need to enable ws service before using it.
+For detailed instructions, see the README of this repository.

+> [!WARNING]
+> It was removed from main App from `v3.5.2`.
+You need to enable ws service to use it.

 <img src="../demo/lyric1.png" width="400px">
 <img src="../demo/lyric2.png" width="400px">